Cheukting/py03_101/README.md

 First of all `use pyo3::prelude::*;` is kinda like `import` in Python, we are using modules from other crates and packages.
 This line is needed for using PyO3.

-Then we have `#[pyfunction]` and `#[pymodule]`, they are *procedural macros*.
+Then we have `#[pyfunction]` and `#[pymodule]`, they are **procedural macros**.
 They act like decorators in Python.
 It takes come code, modify it, and then give out some code.
 Kinda like decorators which takes a function, modify it, and they gives out a function.

 Next, you will see the other type of marco as `wrap_pyfunction!`.
-It is *declarative macro*.
+It is **declarative macro**.
 The syntax is very similar to a function.
 You can [see here for details](https://doc.rust-lang.org/book/ch19-06-macros.html#declarative-macros-with-macro_rules-for-general-metaprogramming), however, for simplicity sake, we can think of it like a function for now.

 Next, you may also notice that Rust are typed.
 For Python we can do duck typing which means that we do not have to declare the type of variables in advance.
 However, it is not the case for Rust.
 Since now more and more Python coders start typing their code, you may found it easier if you have the habit of typing in Python.
 We will touch on some Rust and Python types conversion later in this workshop.

 You may notice there is `Ok` at the end of each function.
-In Rust, it is common practice to return a *Result* enum (`Ok` and `Err`) at the end of the function so that any error can be handled when returned.
+In Rust, it is common practice to return a **Result** enum (`Ok` and `Err`) at the end of the function so that any error can be handled when returned.
 Again, we are skipping the details, which you can [refer to here](https://doc.rust-lang.org/book/ch09-02-recoverable-errors-with-result.html).
 Related to it, there are `?` operators which is used as a shorthand to return the `Err` early if error occurred ([see here](https://doc.rust-lang.org/book/ch09-02-recoverable-errors-with-result.html#a-shortcut-for-propagating-errors-the--operator)).

 Last, there are some minor syntax differences, for example defining function with `fn` instead and `def`.
-Existence of semicolons `;` and curly brankats `{}`, which are both absent in Python.
+Existence of semicolons `;` and curly brackets `{}`, which are both absent in Python.

 ## How to build the library

-In the workshop, we will use *maturin* to build the Rust crate into Python library.
+In the workshop, we will use **maturin** to build the Rust crate into Python library.
 In the terminal, type `maturin --help` to see what command options we have.

 Note that there are several command that we can build the library.
 We will use the `develop` command so it will be installed on the virtual environment and we can test out the library as we go.